 February 16, 2020 — David Faber delivered a reflection called “We are all God’s workers” based upon Deuteronomy 30:15-20 and 1 Corinthians 3:1-9.

 February 09, 2020 — David Faber led a reflection on the light of Epiphany.
 The choir sang “This Little Light of Mine.”

-February 02, 2020 — God help us — We resumed a series of reflections on the “Our Father” prayer that Jesus taught his friends.
+February 02, 2020 — God help us — We heard Romans 8:14-27 (“the Spirit helps us in our weakness”) as we resumed a series of reflections on the “Our Father” prayer that Jesus taught his friends.
 The choir sang “Bread of the World” and we celebrated the sacrament of communion.